WietseWind/xrp-vanity-generator/README.md

 ![Demo of install and wallet generation](https://gtasb9v.dlvr.cloud/4.gif)

+If you use Windows and you don't have NodeJS running: [here's a screencap of the steps above (1-5)](https://fxtduw7.dlvr.cloud/4.gif).

 ## Notes

 - This script will look for your keywords at the beginning or at the end of wallet addresses.